Bouygues Telecom: History

 By 2001, Bouygues Telecom's market share reached approximately 17%.
 In that same year, Bouygues Telecom negotiated with NTT DoCoMo regarding a potential partnership and the right to offer the latter's i-mode mobile internet service, which ultimately did not materialise.

 In March 2005, the first DVB-H trials in France were carried out by Bouygues Telecom in cooperation with Orange and TPS.
 Bouygues Telecom subsequently launched EDGE on its mobile network in May 2005.

 On 25 May 2009, Bouygues Telecom launched France's first converged quadruple play offer called "ideo", using a combined Internet modem and set-top box called Bbox.
 This idea was subsequently quickly copied by Orange, SFR and Free Mobile.
-On 22 October 2010, the Bbox offer was expanded to include fibre in cooperation with Numericable.
+On 22 October 2010, the Bbox offer was expanded to include fibre Internet in cooperation with Numericable.

 On 18 July 2011, Bouygues Telecom launched its lower-cost flanker brand called B&YOU, offering postpaid plans online without fixed contracts.

 In January 2016, Bouygues Telecom were subject to negotiations regarding an acquisition from mobile carrier Orange, which did not progress.

-In June 2020, Bouygues Telecom acquired Euro-Information Telecom, the MVNE for NRJ Mobile, Auchan Telecom, Cdiscount Mobile, CIC Mobile and Crédit Mutuel Mobile, and subsequently renamed the latter as Bouygues Telecom Business – Distribution in early-2021.
+In June 2020, Bouygues Telecom acquired Euro-Information Telecom, the MVNE for NRJ Mobile, Auchan Telecom, Cdiscount Mobile, CIC Mobile and Crédit Mutuel Mobile, and subsequently renamed the latter as Bouygues Telecom Business – Distribution in early 2021.